Claude Guay

 Claude Guay is a Canadian politician from the Liberal Party of Canada.
 He was elected Member of Parliament for LaSalle—Émard—Verdun in the 2025 Canadian federal election.
-He was previously IBM Canada president during the Phoenix pay system scandal.
+He was previously IBM Canada president during the Phoenix pay system story.

 He unseated Louis-Philippe Sauvé, who had been the Bloc Québécois MP since the September 2024 federal by-election.

+At the time of the 2025 Canadian federal election, he lived in Westmount.